 These kinds of consent-based programs have existed within the context of illegal underground dance parties prior to the repeal of the Cabaret Law, especially in spaces created for sexual expression in the LGBTQ+ community.
 However, the legality of the new dance spaces afforded by the repeal of the Cabaret Law means that women and LGBTQ+ individuals don’t have to attend illegal dance parties in order to participate in events where their consent will be asked and upheld.

 Most of the consenticorns have been trained by Emma Kaywin, a sexual-health educator for hospitals and civic groups, who now co-directs House of Yes’s consent-based program.
-By February 2019, eighty people had been trained in de-escalation strategies, including how to talk about microaggressions, consent violations, “over-inebriation”, and violence.
+By February 2019, eighty people had been trained in de-escalation strategies, including how to talk about microaggressions, consent violations, “over-inebriation,” and violence.
 As House of Yes co-founder Kay Burke told The New Yorker: “It’s really about people looking out for each other and not feeling like there’s this nanny-state babysitter of a night club.”
 The program is so successful that the waiting list for training is seventy people long and other party organizers have begun to hire the consenticorns for freelance gigs.
-Clearly, there is a need and demand for this kind of service.

 Although Nowadays does not use a creative term like consenticorn to brand its consent-based program, its message is no less impactful.
-Instead, the venue has a fleet of “safer space crew” on and around the dance floor who wear red bracelets.
-Similar to House of Yes, prior to entering the main venue, patrons are greeted by a door manager in a small room, and asked to explicitly agree to a set of rules.
-These include no tolerance for violence, non-consensual touching, the use of racist, homophobic, transphobic, sexist or other discriminatory language, and leering.
+The venue has a “safer space crew” on and around the dance floor that wears red bracelets.
+Similar to House of Yes, prior to entering the main venue, patrons are greeted by a door manager and asked to explicitly agree to a set of rules.
+These include no tolerance for violence; non-consensual touching; the use of racist, homophobic, transphobic, sexist or other discriminatory language; and leering.
 If anyone feels unsafe in the space, they can reach out to the “safer space crew” to help resolve the problem.

 While the bill has yet to be enacted into law, if properly implemented, it would reinforce the protection of urban rights of all individuals.
 However, the mere fact that this is a conversation that is part of official political discourse is a major win for those who are frequent targets of sexual harassment in nightlife establishments.
 In accepting the need for social dancing spaces, New York City leaders are also faced with acknowledging the need to reinforce safety and respect in nightlife culture.
 New York City nightlife is being set on a path to self-improvement.

-Don Mitchell, The Right to the City: Social Justice and the Fight for Public Space (Guilford Press, 2003).
+Mitchell, D. The Right to the City: Social Justice and the Fight for Public Space New York: Guilford Press, 2003.

 “Safer Space – Nowadays,” 2019, https://nowadays.nyc/safer-space/.

-Jarret Lyons, “Council Member Rafael Espinal And Bushwick’s House Of Yes Team Up To Combat Sexual Harassment,” Bushwick Daily, November 5, 2018, https://bushwickdaily.com/bushwick/categories/music/5693-bushwick-council-member-rafael-espinal-and-bushwick-s-house-of-yes-team-up-to-combat-sexual-harassment.
+Lyons, J. “Council Member Rafael Espinal And Bushwick’s House Of Yes Team Up To Combat Sexual Harassment.”
+Bushwick Daily.
+November 5, 2018, https://bushwickdaily.com/bushwick/categories/music/5693-bushwick-council-member-rafael-espinal-and-bushwick-s-house-of-yes-team-up-to-combat-sexual-harassment.